Driven Technologies Expands Expertise With Strategic Acquisition Of Iementor

-NEW YORK, NY, USA, January 3, 2024 /EINPresswire / -- Driven Acquisition Inc, DBA Driven Technologies, a NY based leading cybersecurity and cloud service provider, today announced the acquisition of ieMentor, a Cisco Gold Partner with multiple advanced specializations and a strong focus on security, networking, collaboration and data center solutions.
+DBA Driven Technologies , a NY based leading cybersecurity and cloud service provider, today announced the acquisition of ieMentor, a Cisco Gold Partner with multiple advanced specializations and a strong focus on security, networking, collaboration and data center solutions.
 The acquisition significantly elevates Driven Technologies' capabilities around Cisco security, networking, collaboration (incl. contact center) and data center skills.
 It also broadens the company's geographic reach and enriches its overall service offerings.

 Founded in 2005 by 8x CCIE Roman Rodichev, ieMentor initially gained acclaim for its CCIE training services, empowering engineers to achieve prestigious Cisco certifications.
 Since then, the company has evolved into a comprehensive lifecycle IT solutions provider, showcasing deep engineering talent specifically around the Cisco Networking, Security, Collaboration & Data Center portfolio.